Your Guide to Peripheral Artery & Vein Intervention

 What to Expect During the Procedure

-• During the Procedure: You will be awake but may receive sedation to help you relax.
+• During the Procedure: You will be awake but will receive moderate and local sedation.
 Local anesthesia is applied to numb the insertion site.
 The procedure involves inserting a catheter into the peripheral artery or vein, often through the groin or arm.
-Depending on the type of intervention, such as angioplasty or stenting, the procedure can last from 30 minutes to several hours.
+Depending on the type of intervention, such as angioplasty, stenting, and/or atherectomy, the procedure can last from 30 minutes to several hours.

 • Imaging Guidance: Real-time X-ray imaging (fluoroscopy) is used to guide the catheter to the treatment site.